Dushyanthi-B/Two-Step-Registration-Form-in-React/README.md

    npm start

    This will start the React development server.
-The app will open in your browser and you can use the registration system from there.
+The app will open in browser and we can use the registration system from there.

 ## Assumptions and Decisions